 Amendment and Termination.
-The Board of Directors may amend the 2000 Option Plan at any time as it deems advisable, and the Board or committee may amend the terms of outstanding grants; provided, however, that, any amendment that would impair the rights of a participant may not be made without the participant's consent.
-To the extent necessary to comply with applicable laws and regulations, including federal tax laws and regulations of the Nasdaq Stock Market, certain amendments to the Plan or any outstanding grant will require shareholder approval.
-The 2000 Option Plan may be terminated at any time by the Board.
+The Board of Directors may amend the stock option plan at any time as it deems advisable, and the committee or the Board may amend the terms of outstanding grants; provided, however, that, any amendment that would impair the rights of a participant may not be made without the participant's consent.
+To the extent necessary to comply with applicable laws and regulations, including federal tax laws and regulations of the Nasdaq Stock Market, certain amendments to the plan or any outstanding grant will require stockholder approval.
+The stock option plan may be terminated at any time by the Board.
 No termination, however, will adversely affect the terms of any outstanding options.

 Merger or Sale of Acxiom.
-In connection with a "change of control" of Acxiom (as defined by the committee or Board in its discretion, but which may include a merger or consolidation of Acxiom, a sale of all or substantially all of its assets, the acquisition of a significant percentage of the voting power of Acxiom, or a similar occurrence), the committee or Board may determine that: (1) outstanding options are immediately exercisable, and/or (2) outstanding options will terminate within a specified number of days after notice to the participant, and the participant will receive an amount of cash equal to the excess of the fair market value of the shares immediately prior to the occurrence of the change of control over the exercise price of the option.
+In connection with a "change of control" of Acxiom (as defined by the committee or the Board in its discretion, but which may include a merger or consolidation of Acxiom, a sale of all or substantially all of its assets, the acquisition of a significant percentage of the voting power of Acxiom, or a similar occurrence), the committee or the Board may determine that: (1) outstanding options are immediately exercisable, and/or (2) outstanding options will terminate within a specified number of days after notice to the participant, and the participant will receive an amount of cash equal to the excess of the fair market value of the shares immediately prior to the occurrence of the change of control over the exercise price of the option.

 Transferability.
-In general, options and stock appreciation rights granted under the 2000 Option Plan will not be transferable by a participant other than by will or the laws of descent and distribution.
-However, stock options (other than incentive options) and stock appreciation rights may be transferred (1) by gift or pursuant to a domestic relations order to members of the participant's immediate family, and (2) to certain family-controlled entities.
-Grants made under the 2000 Option Plan may provide that any shares of Acxiom common stock issued or transferred as a result of the award will be subject to further restrictions upon transfer.
+Stock options (other than incentive options) and stock appreciation rights may be transferred (1) by gift or pursuant to a domestic relations order to members of the participant's immediate family, (2) to certain family-controlled entities, or (3) to other entities approved by the committee or the Board.
+Grants made under the stock option plan may provide that any shares of stock issued or transferred as a result of the award will be subject to further restrictions upon transfer.

 Federal Income Tax Treatment.
-The following summary of certain federal income tax consequences of the grant and exercise of options and stock appreciation rights under the 2000 Option Plan is based on current U.S. laws and regulations, all of which are subject to change.
+The following summary of certain federal income tax consequences of the grant and exercise of options and stock appreciation rights under the stock option plan is based on current U.S. laws and regulations, all of which are subject to change.
 This summary does not attempt to describe all of the possible tax consequences that could result from the acquisition, holding, exercise or disposition of an option or stock appreciation right, or any of the underlying shares of common stock.